| |

 answers, your gridded response must lie within

 the range.
-For example, consider a problem
+For example, consider a problem for

-for which all numbers between 4 and 5, exclusive,
+which all numbers between 4 and 5, exclusive,

 are correct answers.
 For this question, although

-4.0002 is within the range (4 < x <
+4.0002 is within the range (4 < x < 5),

-5), its rounded value 4.00 is not within the
+its rounded value 4.00 is not within the range

-range and therefore would not be considered
+and therefore would not be considered a correct

-a correct answer to the problem.
+answer to the problem.

-Approaches to Student-Produced Responses
+to Student-Produced Responses

-Decide in which column you want to
+Decide in which column you want to begin

-begin gridding your answers before the test
+gridding your answers before the test starts.

-starts.
 This strategy saves time.
+We recommend that

-column of the grid or that you right-justify
+grid or that you right-justify your answers.

 If the answer is zero, grid it in column 2,